Netflix-Skunkworks/cloudaux/README.md

  - basic support for non-specified discovery-API services
  - control which attributes are returned with flags.

+OpenStack:
+ - intelligent connection caching.
+ - generalized OpenStack SDK generator usage.
+ - orchestrates all the calls required to fully describe an item.
+ - control which attributes are returned flags.

 ## Orchestration Supported Technologies

 AWS: